Document Type : Original Articles

 3

-Department of Restorative and Esthetic Dentistry, Faculty of Dentistry, The Islamic University, Najaf, Iraq
+Department of Restorative and Esthetic Dentistry, Faculty of Dentistry, The Islamic University, Najaf, Iraq.

 4

-The Islamic University, Najaf, Iraq.
+Department of Anesthesia, Faculty of Medical Technologies, The Islamic University, Najaf, Iraq.

 Abstract

-Results: Cadmium chloride significantly reduced testosterone levels from 0.1735 ± 0.0082 ng/mL to 0.0986 ± 0.0028 ng/mL, increased LH from 0.3907 ± 0.0101 ng/mL to 0.5389 ± 0.0384 ng/mL, and raised sperm DNA fragmentation from 5.63 ± 0.34% to 20.66 ± 0.58%, while Dnah1 gene expression dropped from 1.00 ± 0.037 to 0.012 ± 0.021.
-Curcumin restored testosterone (0.1646 ± 0.0076 ng/mL), reduced sperm DNA fragmentation (3.93 ± 0.44%), and increased Dnah1 expression (2.69 ± 0.061).
+Results: Cadmium chloride significantly reduced testosterone levels from 0.1735±0.0082 ng/mL to 0.0986±0.0028 ng/mL, increased LH levels from 0.3907±0.0101 ng/mL to 0.5389±0.0384 ng/mL, and raised sperm DNA fragmentation from 5.63±0.34% to 20.66±0.58%, while DNAH1 gene expression dropped from 1.00±0.037 to 0.012±0.021.
+Curcumin restored testosterone levels to 0.1646±0.0076 ng/mL, reduced sperm DNA fragmentation to 3.93±0.44%, and increased DNAH1 expression levels to 2.69±0.061.

 Keywords